We want to present the best of Westfield State in everything we do. Because of that, communication is key to success.

 Review and approval process

 All requested revisions should be consolidated concisely in one email.
 Changes need to be sent in a marked-up PDF document using sticky notes.
-In the event that you have made other arrangements with your assigned designer, the proper procedure for adding new content should be typed and sent electronically with a clear description of where the content needs to appear.
+In the event that you have made other arrangements, the proper procedure for adding new content should be typed and sent electronically with a clear description of where the content needs to appear.

 At the final review stage, check your project carefully for errors.
 Keep in mind reprints are the responsibility of your department.